rawnet/api-toolkit/README.md

 this.listing = new Listing({
   element: $('.listing'),
   template: template,
+  limit: 3, // NUmber of pages to display
   appendItems: true // (optional) Appends new items to bottom of container rather than replace.
-This can be used for a 'load more' event.
+This can be used with a 'load more' event.
   animationClass: 'is-visible', // (optional)
   animationDuration: 300 (optional)
 })